micahke/blog/_posts/graphics-programming-w1/2023-01-28-graphics-programming-w1.md

 }
 ```

-I finally had it: a triangle:
+The code in the render loop itself is pretty much the same as in any other language.
+In oredr to get anything rendering, I had to set up vertex buffer, vertex array objects, and shaders.
+Then, I finally had it: a triangle:

 <figure>
 <img src="/graphics-programming-w1/triangle.png" alt="installing nginx in ubuntu">
 </figure>

-I even had a rectangle and textures working.
+I even had a rectangle and textures working after working with index buffers and texture coordinates.
 This process was getting a little complicated and difficult gettin used to.
 There are a lot of buffers and other processes that need to be set before anything can be done, and doing something wrong often doesn't yield helpful error messages.

 <figure>
 <img src="/graphics-programming-w1/fragmentwithlogo.png" alt="installing nginx in ubuntu">